Brought To You By Macalester Students

-5. See a play at the Guthrie Theater
+5. See a play at one of the many local theatres

 7. Cheer on the Scots

-The Walker Sculpture Garden is the oldest public art gallery in the Upper Midwest.
+Opened in 1927, the Walker Art Center holds 11 galleries of modern and contemporary art and has the oldest public art gallery in the Upper Midwest.
 Get lost in Dan Graham’s two-way mirror and labyrinth, ramble through the conservatory, or read the 28 engraved benches by Jenny Holzer, each with its own truism.
-After wandering around the garden, take a break and picnic in front of the iconic Spoonbridge and Cherry sculpture.

 9. Paint the Rock